Real Name | Ina Rosenberg Garten |

 Barefoot Contessa on Food Network

 Garten established herself with her cookbooks and appearances on Martha Stewart's show, and then moved into the forefront in 2002 with the debut of her Food Network program.[16]
 After the success of The Barefoot Contessa Cookbook and Barefoot Contessa Parties!, Garten was approached by Food Network with an offer to host her own television cooking show.
-An early effort with Stewart's production company in 2000 proved unsuccessful, with Garten finding the large television crew and highly structured environment to be prohibitively difficult.[5]
-However, when Pacific, the London-based production company responsible for Nigella Bites, proposed a show with a smaller crew and a more casual setup, she acquiesced to a 13-show season, and Barefoot Contessa premiered in 2002 to a positive reception.[5][24][25]
+An early effort with Stewart's production company in 2000 proved unsuccessful, as Garten struggled to adjust to the large television crew and highly structured environment.[5]
+However, when Pacific, the London-based production company responsible for Nigella Bites, proposed a show with a smaller crew and a more casual setup, she agreed to film a 13-episode season, and Barefoot Contessa premiered in 2002 to a positive reception.[5][24][25]

 Her show features her husband and their friends and generally only hosts celebrities who are her friends.[26]
 Barefoot Contessa has approximately one million viewers tuned in per episode and has posted some of Food Network's highest ratings.[6][27]